 Enhancing opportunities for the Swiss economy

-- EU enlargement has opened up new export and investment opportunities for Switzerland.
-Despite the decline in economic growth following the financial and economic crisis in 2009, the debt crisis in the EU region and the strong appreciation of the Swiss franc, in 2013 Switzerland exported goods worth CHF 7.3 billion to the 13 youngest EU member states.
+EU enlargement has opened up new export and investment opportunities for Switzerland.
+Despite the decline in economic growth following the financial and economic crisis in 2009, the debt crisis in the EU region and the strong appreciation of the Swiss franc, in 2016 Switzerland exported goods worth CHF 7.3 billion to the 13 youngest EU member states.
 This corresponds to about one third more than in 2004, the year of the EU’s first enlargement in Eastern Europe.
-Swiss direct investments in these have more than quadrupled following the first eastward enlargement 2004.
-They amount to more than 30 billion Swiss francs.
+Swiss direct investments in these countries have more than doubled since the first eastward enlargement in 2004 and amount to more than 20 billion Swiss francs.
 The Swiss economy in general benefits from access to Eastern Europe’s growth markets.
-In the next few years these countries will work hard to close the enormous gap, e.g. through the development of infrastructure with the help of EU financial assistance.
+In the next few years the newer member countries will increasingly close the enormous gap in relation to the older EU member states, e.g. through the development of infrastructure with the help of EU financial assistance.
 Rapidly growing purchasing power makes these countries interesting markets of the future for Switzerland’s export industries, notably machine manufacturers, pharmaceutical companies and the financial services sector.
 This directly helps to preserve existing employment and create new jobs in Switzerland.

-- Switzerland’s enlargement contribution improves visibility and thereby also the opportunities that Swiss entrepreneurs have to take part in public calls for tender, particularly those issued through EU Structural Funds and the EU Cohesion Fund.
+Switzerland’s enlargement contribution improves visibility and thereby also the opportunities that Swiss entrepreneurs have to take part in public calls for tender, particularly those issued through EU Structural Funds and the EU Cohesion Fund.
 Over the past years, various smaller and larger Swiss enterprises have received contracts from EU-financed projects either directly or indirectly.
-A recent survey revealed that small and large Swiss enterprises have received more than 580 contracts worth around CHF two billion from EU-funded projects in the thirteen partner countries in recent years.
+A survey carried out in 2015 revealed that small and large Swiss enterprises have received more than 580 contracts worth around CHF 2 billion from EU-funded projects in the 13 partner countries in recent years.
 As Swiss companies are not required to disclose information about contracts they have been awarded, this survey reflects only a fraction of the total contracts won by Swiss companies, and the actual value of contracts placed with Swiss firms from EU funds is therefore likely to be well in excess of this amount.

-- Switzerland has delegated some of the assessment and implemenation of projects to Swiss companies, consultants, universities, organisations and assocations.
-At the end of 2015, the total value of these mandates stood at approximately CHF 110 million.
-Project implementation will lead to numerous calls for tender which will also be open to Swiss companies.
+Switzerland has awarded some of the assessment and implementation of projects in connection with the enlargement contribution to Swiss companies, consultants, universities, organisations and assocations.
+At the end of 2017, the total value of these mandates stood at approximately CHF 114 million.

 Reducing security risks and promoting climate protection